by Leland James

 At the bottom of many pages in Longberry you will find, above the page number, the word “vocabulary” and/or “reference.”
 These indicate that a word or reference on that page is defined or explained in the glossary at the back of the book.

-For parents, teachers, and older readers, I have, with Little Red Tree Publishing, developed an introduction to poetic craft, utilizing Longberry as a poetic-craft learning tool.
-In this age of “free verse” I believe it is important to keep alive the understanding and joy of traditional poetry.
+For parents, teachers, and older readers, I have, with Little Red Tree Publishing, developed an introduction to the poetic craft,—see below for details— utilizing Longberry’s Leap as a poetic-craft learning tool.
+In this age of “free verse,” I believe it is important to keep alive the understanding and joy of traditional poetry.